artis101/beamng-logitech-g29-leds/README.md

 node main.js
 ```

-Use Ctrl-C/CMD-c to exit the program.
+Use Ctrl-C to exit the program.

 That's it!
 Enjoy your immersive gaming experience. 🎮